Please note: Information on this page relates to the 2014 academic year unless otherwise specified.

 - SARC 121 Introduction to Built Environment Technology

 - SARC 131 Introduction to Sustainability in the Designed Environment

 - SARC 151 Introduction to Design History and Theory

 Part 2 comprises the second and third years of the BAS degree, and requires 240 points – 120 points each year.

 Note: Entry into Part 2 is based on your academic performance in Part 1.
 Entry generally requires an average grade of B+ or A- across all courses completed in Part 1, this varies from year to year.

 Part 2 includes a series of studio-based courses as well as courses in landscape theory, communication and technologies.
 Cross-disciplinary subjects include theory and applications, Pacific studies, urban design and an introduction to practice and management.

-Students complete 6 core courses and 1 elective course as follows:
+2nd year courses, students complete 6 core courses and 1 elective course as follows:

 - LAND 211 Landscape Architecture Design